-In this blog I'm going to be sharing playing ideas, song structures, chord voicings and songwriting skills with visitors and members.
+In this blog I'm going to be sharing playing ideas, song structures, chord voicings and songwriting skills.
 Additionally, I'll be offering musical guidance for guitar players to make you look - and sound like a genius!
 Enjoy...

 Justification Jam winner receives his Seagull guitar

 Victor's Seagull flies safely from Quebec to California:The first chords with the tags still on:

 Enthusiasm bounds from our Justification Jam winner, Victor Esparaza.
 He's jammin' here with his great looking - and sounding - Seagull Artist Mosaic acoustic, the prize from our December 1st draw.